idaholab/moose/framework/doc/content/source/fvbcs/FVBoundaryIntegralValueConstraint.md

 !equation
 \int_{\partial \Omega} \phi = \int_{\partial \Omega} \phi_0

 using a Lagrange multiplier approach.
-E.g. this object enforces the constraint that the average value of $\phi$ match $\phi_0$ on the prescribed `boundary`.
-This object is the boundary version of the volumemtric object [FVIntegralValueConstraint.md].
+E.g. this object enforces the constraint that the average value of $\phi$ match $\phi_0$ on the prescribed `boundary` (denoted by $\partial \Omega$ in the equation above).
+This object is the boundary version of the volumetric object [FVIntegralValueConstraint.md].

 !alert warning